Iran Driving Advice and Car Hire Info

 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use the site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.

 Iran Car Rental-

 Europcar are the only multinational company operating in Iran.They have branches in Tehran and Shiraz and only used to offer chauffeur drive.
-However when I checked in Aug 12 they did now seem to offer self drive.
-Some local companies are –
+However, I believe they may now offer self drive.